Breaking the Capacity Bottleneck in Model-Heterogeneous Federated Learning via Gradual Model Restoration: Convergence Analysis

+\textbf{Interpretation.} Theorem~\ref{thm:ma_one_round} isolates the effect of mask-aware aggregation (MA) on a single optimization step.
+The second term, \(\mathbb{E}\sum_{n=1}^{N}\bigl\|\tfrac{1}{|C_k^{(n)}|}\sum_{j\in C_k^{(n)}}\nabla F_j^{(n)}(W_k)\bigr\|^{2}\), arises because MA reconstructs the full-model gradient by normalizing each coordinate only over the clients that retain it.
+The last two terms scale with \(\sum_{g=1}^{\mathcal{G}} \frac{|C_g|}{c_{g,k}^{*}} f_1^2(\rho_{g,k})\) and \(\sum_{g=1}^{\mathcal{G}} \frac{|C_g|}{(c_{g,k}^{*})^{2}} f_2^2(\rho_{g,k})\), which are inverse-coverage-weighted penalty factors.
+Since \(c_{g,k}^{*}\le |C_g|\), the factor \(|C_g|/c_{g,k}^{*}\) is always at least one, while \(|C_g|/(c_{g,k}^{*})^{2}\) is not necessarily larger than one.
+More importantly, both factors increase monotonically as \(c_{g,k}^{*}\) decreases.
+Therefore, when coverage becomes worse, the corresponding drift and variance error terms become larger, which leads to a looser convergence neighborhood; when coverage improves, these penalties shrink accordingly.
 Compared with naive weight or gradient averaging (Appendix~\ref{different_aggregation_method_effect}), MA preserves consistent gradient directions and stable weight evolution.
 This stability is crucial for model restoration: newly restored coordinates integrate smoothly into optimization, avoiding oscillation and enabling progress beyond the capacity-limited plateau (empirically confirmed in Section~\ref{sec:aggre_method}).